Thursday, June 28, 2018

 Why I Reject Darwinism As Science

-The concept of evolution revolves around changes in physical structures which take place over given periods of time.
+The concept of evolution revolves around changes in physical structures, which take place over given periods of time.
 Some may either perceive this to have cosmological implications or strictly biological ones.
 According to the Theory of Evolution, a source of matter brought about all existing life forms that we see in our world today.
 It is maintained that all this took place stochastically through the processes of genetic mutation and natural selection.
 Microevolution is the small, rapid changes within a particular animal species.
 Macroevolution is the very gradual, major evolutionary transition which takes place among the different species of animals in becoming different types of organisms.
-The latter category of evolution has no evidence to support it.

 The first major promoter of evolution was Charles Darwin.
-Darwinism is now taught as a proven fact by most in the secular world.
-It stands in stark contrast to the creation narrative of Genesis, which has God creating the universe and giving meaning to life.
-Darwin recognized that people would make objections to his novel scientific proposals:
+His ideas are now taught as a proven fact by most in the secular world.
+Darwin fundamentally changed the the landscape of not only science, but also philosophy, ethics, and religion.
+However, his ideas stand in stark contrast to the creation narrative of Genesis, which has God creating the universe and giving meaning to life.
+Over the course of his studies, Darwin gradually shifted away from traditional theistic perceptions of God toward agnosticism.
+He taught that all forms of life have a common ancestor.
+Further, he knew that people would make objections to his novel scientific proposals:

 "...why, if species have descended from other species by fine graduation, do we not everywhere see innumerable transitional forms?
 Why is not nature all in confusion, instead of species being, as we see them, well defined?"
 (The Origin of Species, chapter six)